cpetig/tflite_micro_compiler/README.md

 file, eliminating the need for running the interpreter at each program start and for resolving the correct kernel at run time.

+An in depth explanation of the motivation and benefits is included in the matching [RFC](https://docs.google.com/document/d/1wDqC50sjCaWyQxsSn_Y-XAGh8-ozIgm2HDzX_b9DIyo/edit?usp=sharing).

 # Building

 ## CMake